Issamoh/medico-doctor/README.md

 # medico-doctor
-this is an app that allows doctors to see upcoming appointments, describe tratements for patient and answer their questions.
+this is an app that allows doctors to see upcoming appointments, describe treatements for patients and answer their questions.